 Matinas BioPharma Holdings Inc. ("Holdings") is a Delaware corporation formed in 2013.
-Holdings is the parent company of Matinas BioPharma, Inc. ("BioPharma"), and Aquarius Biotechnologies, Inc., its operating subsidiaries ("Aquarius", and together with "Holdings" and "BioPharma", "the Company" or "we" or "our" or "us").
+Holdings is the parent company of Matinas BioPharma, Inc. ("BioPharma"), and Matinas BioPharma Nanotechnologies, Inc. ("Nanotechnologies," formerly known as Aquarius Biotechnologies, Inc.), its operating subsidiaries ("Aquarius", and together with "Holdings" and "BioPharma", "the Company" or "we" or "our" or "us").
 The Company is a development stage biopharmaceutical company with a focus on identifying and developing novel pharmaceutical products.